Toni500github/customfetch/README.md

 # Customfetch

-A command-line system information tool (or [neofetch](https://github.com/dylanaraps/neofetch) like program) which its focus point is the customizability and perfomance.\
+A command-line system information tool (or [neofetch](https://github.com/dylanaraps/neofetch) like program), its focus point is the customizability and perfomance.\
-`customfetch` is designed to provide a really really customizable way to display your system informations in the way you like or want.
+`customfetch` is designed to provide a really customizable way to display your system informations in the way you like or want.

 Currently supports Linux distros only, but our current goal is to be cross-platform, which will happen soon (windows support incoming)

-## Config (with explaination)
+## Config (with explanation)
-Here's an example by using the default config
+Here's an example using the default config

 ![image](https://github.com/Toni500github/customfetch/assets/88878648/8b1f6ca7-28a7-4b8a-b302-18dbfcd6af87)